gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-giving-a-tdd-crash-course-in-2-hours.md

 How did they feel doing FizzBuzz using TDD?
 Was there anything they didn't like?
 Ask the participants whether they would want to apply it in their real projects and how.
-When they commit to it publicly, they are more likely to do it.
+When they commit to it publicly, they are more likely to do so.

 ## Conclusion
 The crash course is just the start for the learners.